-(SPV) owns bank loans as assets and issues debt tranches Class A, Class B, and Class C as well as an "equity" tranche.
-The debt tranches have an "order of priority," or relative subordination, as the exhibit shows.
+Figure 1 below depicts a typical CLO capital structure in which the SPV ("special purpose vehicle") owns bank loans as assets and issues debt tranches Class A, Class B, and Class C as well as an "equity" tranche.
+The debt tranches have the "order of priority," or relative subordination, as the figure shows.
 The "equity" tranche is subordinate to all debt tranches.